 Kristyn Scorsone is a doctoral candidate in the American Studies program at Rutgers University-Newark.
-As a graduate assistant, Kristyn maintains HAL’s Climates of Inequality: Stories of Environmental Justice website and manages HAL’s social media.
-Outside of her work with HAL, she is active with the Queer Newark Oral History Project (QNOHP) as their volunteer manager.
-Through QNOHP, she has conducted over two dozen oral history interviews, produced and hosted the QNOHP podcast, helped design and lead QNOHP walking tours, and was a part of the curatorial team for the traveling exhibit, At Home in Newark: Stories from the Queer Newark Oral History Project.
+As a graduate assistant for the Humanities Action Lab (HAL), Kristyn assists with exhibitions and events as well as manages HAL’s websites and social media platforms.
+Outside of her work with HAL, she is active with the Queer Newark Oral History Project (QNOHP).
+Through QNOHP, she has conducted over two dozen oral history interviews, produced and hosted the QNOHP podcast, helped design and lead QNOHP walking tours, managed volunteers, and was a part of the curatorial team for the traveling exhibit, At Home in Newark: Stories from the Queer Newark Oral History Project.
 Her writing has appeared in The Public Historian, Notches, Out History, Out in New Jersey, and Los Angeles Music Blog.
-She is currently serving on the National Council on Public History (NCPH) Board-Led Subcommittee on Gender Discrimination and Sexual Harassment.
-Pronouns are she/her/they/them.
+She is currently serving on the National Council on Public History (NCPH) Board-Led Subcommittee on Gender Discrimination and Sexual Harassment and completing a residency with Monument Lab.
+Pronouns: she/they.